CaelusKen/CaelusKen/README.md

 <!-- Your title -->
 ## Hi, I'm Caelus Ken (also known as Khang Thuận).
-I am a frontend developer, UI/UX Designer and Game Designer in Vietnam
+I am a NextJS Frontend developer and Game Developer in Vietnam

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/